ArunMichaelDsouza/ng-image-appear/README.md

 #### ``easing``

-Specify the timing-function for the CSS3 powered transition/animation.
+Specifies the timing-function for the CSS3 powered transition/animation.
 Default value is ``ease-in-out``.

 Example -
 ```html